FSGModding/FSG_Mod_Assistant/docs/wizard.md

 ## Step 3

 A lot of new users of Mod Assistant are already using mod collections, they are just doing it the hard way.
 In step 3, if MA sees a bunch of `.ZIP` files in your mods folder, it will offer to add it as a collection.
-If it sees a bunch of folders in there that __do not__ start with `FS22`, it will offer to add those as collections.
+If it sees a bunch of folders in there that __do not__ start with `FS`, it will offer to add those as collections.
+New in 5.0.0, it will search for previous version mod folders as well - the version mod assistant things a collection for is denoted by the icon at the beginning of the line

 ![001](img340/wizard-step-003.png)